 Keep reading for the full review or see the summary here.

-The company has been vocal about the industry practice of using extra lower-quality layers to drive a higher retail prices.
-These excessive layers not only add less value, but they require more glue to hold them together.
+The company has been vocal about the industry practice of using multiple lower-quality layers to drive higher retail prices.
+These excessive layers not only add less value but they require more glue to hold them together.
 In turn, this glue stifles airflow and temperature regulation.
 To respond to these issues, the brand created a minimal design that uses two distinct layers of high-density polyurethane foams.

 - The top layer consists of 3 inches of proprietary T&N Adaptive® Foam.
 This material mimics memory foam and latex in pressure relief and support without the drawbacks (such as trapped heat in traditional memory foam).
 It wicks away heat with graphite and is infused with cooling gel.